Presque Isle County, Michigan: Demographics

-As of the 2000 United States Census, of 2000, there were 14,411 people, 6,155 households, and 4,203 families residing in the county.
-The population density was 22 people per square mile (8/km2).
-There were 9,910 housing units at an average density of 15 per square mile (6/km2).
-The county's racial makeup was 98.07% White, 0.26% Black or African American, 0.59% Native American, 0.16% Asian, 0.01% Pacific Islander, 0.09% from other races, and 0.82% from two or more races.
-0.55% of the population were Hispanic or Latino of any race.
-28.5% were of German, 28.2% Polish, 7.9% English, 6.3% American, 5.6% French and 5.6% Irish ancestry.
-95.7% spoke English and 3.1% Polish as their first language.

-There were 6,155 households, of which 24.50% had children under age 18 living with them, 58.80% were married couples living together, 6.30% had a female householder with no husband present, and 31.70% were non-families.
-28.40% of all households were made up of individuals, and 14.50% had someone living alone who was 65 years of age or older.
-The average household size was 2.31 and the average family size was 2.80.

-The county population contained 20.90% under the age of 18, 6.50% from 18 to 24, 22.40% from 25 to 44, 27.80% from 45 to 64, and 22.30% who were 65 years of age or older.
-The median age was 45 years.
-For every 100 females there were 99.20 males.
-For every 100 females age 18 and over, there were 97.10 males.
+At the 2000 United States census, of 2000, there were 14,411 people, 6,155 households, and 4,203 families residing in the county.
+In 2020, there were 12,982 people in the county.

-The median income for a household in the county was $31,656, and the median income for a family was $37,426.
+As of 2000, the median income for a household in the county was $31,656, and the median income for a family was $37,426.
 Males had a median income of $31,275 versus $20,625 for females.
 The per capita income for the county was $17,363.
 About 6.80% of families and 10.30% of the population were below the poverty line, including 13.10% of those under age 18 and 9.20% of those over age 64.

 Government

 Voters in Presque Isle County have generally favored Republican Party nominees.
-Since 1884, the Republican nominee has garnered the county's vote 71% of the time (24 of 34 elections).
+Since 1884, the Republican nominee has garnered the county's vote 72% of the time (26 of 36 elections).

 The county government operates the jail, maintains rural roads, operates the major local courts, records deeds, mortgages, and vital records, administers public health regulations, and participates with the state in the provision of social services.
 The county board of commissioners controls the budget and has limited authority to make laws or ordinances.
 In Michigan, most local government functions – police and fire, building and zoning, tax assessment, street maintenance etc. – are the responsibility of individual cities and townships.